 Jean is passionate about the role of parents in the therapy and education of their children and has helped countless families navigate the raising and teaching of children with learning challenges.
 She has had opportunities to speak and write on numerous therapy topics, including an article for HSLDA's quarterly publication Court Report, a book - Walks on the Wildside: A Guide to Creatively Promoting Motor Skills in Children and was a contributing author for the book Christian Homes and Special Kids.

-Jean lives in Prairie Village with her husband of 33 years and has 2 adult children and one grandson.
+Jean lives in Prairie Village with her husband of 35 years and has 2 adult children and two grandchildren.
 Jean is currently the special needs coordinator for Midwest Parent Educators and is on the board of directors for Kansas City Pediatric Alliance, Sensational Hope and Guatemala Occupational Therapy Ministries (GOT).